ElektraInitiative/libelektra/doc/decisions/EXPLANATIONS.md

 Preferable it is linked, but if it is not possible, it can also be in full-text here.
 If particular information is important and not present in any sections above, please quote it here.

-Any incomplete and unexplored idea/opinion, which is not complete enough to be in "Considered Alternatives", can be written here.
+Any incomplete and unexplored idea/opinion, which is not complete enough to be in "Solutions", can be written here.
 For example, if it is obvious that the idea does not even solve the problem.
 Unlike the main decision and solutions, text in the notes does not need rationale.